UNINETTSigma2/documentation/README.md

 `````

+## Why is the pipeline so strict?

+At the time of writing the pipeline is strict about spelling, broken internal
+links, and build warnings.

+It will refuse to merge any warning.
+However, all warnings are new and all are
+related to the merge request.

+Why is the spell checker too strict or not strict enough?
+- Please adapt and improve the checker

+Why don't we allow to merge warnings and only reject errors?
+- You can suggest a change to the pipeline to make it more sensitive and sensible
+- However, then nobody will ever fix warnings and warnings signal real problems
+  that affect navigation or accessibility

 ## Redirecting moved or removed pages

 Sometimes we want to remove or move a page which has been linked